 - In the portal, navigate to the virtual network for which you want to create a gateway.

-On the blade for your virtual network, on the Overview blade, in the VPN connections section, click Gateway to open the New VPN Connection blade.
+On the page for your virtual network, on the Overview page, in the VPN connections section, click Gateway to open the New VPN Connection page.

-On the New VPN Connection blade, select Site-to-site.
+- On the New VPN Connection page, select Site-to-site.

-Click Local site - Configure required settings to open the Local site blade.
+Click Local site - Configure required settings to open the Local site page.
 Configure the settings, and then click OK to save the settings.

 - Name: Create a name for your local site to make it easy for you to identify.